birkef/dscrdbot/README.md

-# birkdisbot
+# birkefxn/disbot

-Easy bot for Discord with birksovskiy's links.
+Easy bot for Discord with birk's links.

 ## Usage